PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 Using the same $360 annual premium example, you would get $36 back with some credit card promotions.
 Okay, $36 isn't exactly a lot, but if you went the direct debit route, you'd get nothing, which is why using a credit card to pay for any expenses can be beneficial.

-Another scenario where it doesn't make sense to use a credit card to pay for your life insurance is when you know you won't be able to pay off the full balance on time.
+You should not use a credit card to pay for life insurance if you aren’t certain about being able to pay off the full balance on time.
 Since credit cards have an average interest rate of 19.99%, you could end up paying more in interest than any rewards you might earn.

 If you do need to carry a balance on your credit card for a reason, use a low interest credit card as the rates are much more reasonable.

 If you're looking for a no-fuss option for life insurance, no medical exam life insurance policies in Canada can be a great solution as they typically offer quick and easy online application processes with minimal underwriting requirements.

 It really doesn't matter what financial institution you use to pay for your life insurance, but using one of the best high interest savings accounts (HISA) can benefit you in other ways.

 As the name implies, HISAs pay high interest.
 That said, the term high interest is a relative term right now since we're seeing some of the lowest interest rates in history.

 Many HISAs such as EQ Bank offer a rate of around 1 - 2%, which is significantly higher than traditional banks who typically pay 0% interest.
 Since you need to keep your money somewhere, you might as well make some interest on it with a HISA.